aulb/aulb.github.io.old/_posts/2017-11-02-storytime.markdown

 - ◇ How does this company fit into your career goals
 - ◇ Tell me about a time where you revolutionize the way something is done (work/school)

-# Difficult Situation
-- ◇ Disagreements and how you work through a disagreements
-- ◇ What about disagreements when you have very strong opinions about
-- ◇ How would you deal with missing deadlines
-- ◇ Tell me about a time where you miss a deadline
-- ◇ Describe your old boss, how would they rate you

-# Hobbies
-- ◇ What other non technical interest do you have
-- ◇ Walk me through your most interesting side project
-- ◇ What did you build with your best language

 # Software Engineering
 - ◇ Whats the most complex problem you solved recently with a simple solution
 - ◇ What is a good tech stack